-Explore Fraser Island and you will not only discover the rainbow-coloured cliffs sacred to the local Indigenous people or a coastline that swoops and soars, or the astonishing turquoise waters of a lake so translucent you want to stay immersed in it forever.
+Explore K’gari (Fraser Island) and you will not only discover the rainbow-coloured cliffs sacred to the local Indigenous people or a coastline that swoops and soars, or the astonishing turquoise waters of a lake so translucent you want to stay immersed in it forever.

 Stand atop Indian Head overlooking the white 75 Mile Beach and roiling surface of the sea and you will almost certainly feel a deeper connection to Australia’s past.

-Whether you want your days here to synch with the rhythm of the sea and enjoy some aquatic exploration near to the coastline marked by the cliffs of coloured sand, or to follow the undulations of the shoreline, a visit to Fraser Island usually involves some sort of physical activity and connection with nature and Indigenous culture.
+Whether you want your days here to synch with the rhythm of the sea and enjoy some aquatic exploration near the coastline marked by the cliffs of coloured sand, or to follow the undulations of the shoreline, a visit to K’gari (Fraser Island) usually involves some sort of physical activity and connection with nature and Indigenous culture.

 1. Explore the rainforest